syfyufei/getgdelt/README.md

 GDELT(**Global Database of Events, Language, and Tone**), monitors the world's news media from nearly every corner of every country in print, broadcast, and web formats, in over 100 languages, every moment of every day.

-``getgdelt``is a Python based framework that calls the browser to download and format GDELT data.
+``getgdelt``is a Python-based framework that calls the browser to download and format GDELT data.

 # Why do we use getgdelt&usegdelt？